michael-amiethyst/homebrew-bashpile/README.md

 # Bashpile
 The Bash transpiler - Write in a modern language and run in any Bash shell

+This is the old Java version.
+The most recent Kotlin re-write is [here](https://github.com/michael-amiethyst/homebrew-core).
+It has feature parity with this version.

 Full docs at [the wiki](https://github.com/michael-amiethyst/homebrew-bashpile/wiki).

 ## Features